terraform-aviatrix-modules/terraform-aviatrix-mc-spoke/README.md

 key | description
 :---|:---
-vpc | The created VPC/VNET/VCN as an object with all of it's attributes (when use_existing_vnet is false).
-This was created using the aviatrix_vpc resource. spoke_gateway | The created Aviatrix spoke gateway as an object with all of it's attributes.
+[vpc](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_vpc) | The created VPC as an object with all of it's attributes (when use_existing_vpc is false).
+This was created using the aviatrix_vpc resource.
+[spoke_gateway](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_spoke_gateway) | The created Aviatrix spoke gateway as an object with all of it's attributes.